• Home

 Markdown:

-This is advance feature comes with Jupyter where you can write simple HTML commands to decorate the text inside the browser.
+This advanced feature comes with Jupyter where you can write simple HTML commands to decorate the text inside the browser.

 Heading: